 TJN and its many associates around the world can claim credit for playing a central role in the creation of a coherent intellectual framework for understanding tax havens: a new framework for understanding financial centres and financial globalisation.
 Our analysis is steadily sweeping the globe, and has had great influence — as others attest.

-    Yet the kind of information needed to properly understand the fast-growing offshore world was largely absent from the public domain.
+Yet in general, the kind of information needed to properly understand the fast-growing offshore world was almost entirely absent from the public domain.
 Christensen was involved in investigating tax haven-related corruption in Malaysia when working there in 1985, and resolved at the time to explore the issue more fully.
 This is described in Treasure Islands:

 He went to Britain, where he spent a couple of months combing libraries and seeing all the economists and capital markets experts he could find to try and understand where the money went and how the offshore system worked.
 Nobody knew anything.

 “I don’t think anyone had understood how malevolent this thing had become,” he said.
 “There was no useful information anywhere.”

 Christensen cites Sol Picciotto‘s 1992 seminal book International Business Taxation, now available as a free download, as being “the book that crystallised a lot of my thinking,” notably on the all-important issue of tax havens and corporate tax avoidance.
 There was also, however, an accounting expert at Essex University, Prem Sikka, who was also publicly speaking out on these issues, and in 1998 he launched the Association for Accountancy and Business Affairs (AABA,) and its seminal publication Auditors: Holding the Public to Ransom.